As a new Honda Accord owner, we got a big surprise when our Catalytic Converter got stolen. We replaced it and put on a Cat Clamp for good measure.

 The MillerCat Honda Accord catalytic converter shield are available for the 2003-2007 Honda Accord.

 Available in both Aluminum and Stainless Steel for extra cut resistance, they even have certified installers.
 Some are actually Toyota dealers.

 The big standout over the other Catalytic Converter shields that I found is that thermal testing was a part of Miller’s design process.

 Catalytic converters can have a normal operating temperature of 1200 to 1600 degrees fahrenheit and that heat has got to go somewhere.
 Its good to know that they went through a few design revisions before they released products that won’t trap too much heat and kill your catalytic converter!

 The bad news is they’re only available for the Toyota Prius, Honda Element and the Lexus CT200h so the Miller Cat Shield is a no go on my old Honda Accord.
 (MillerCat now makes Cat Shields for the 2003-2007 Honda Accord). (see updated list above)

-You can find the Miller Cat Shield on Amazon and Factory direct from Miller.
+You can find the Miller Cat Shield Factory direct from Miller.
 We were able to get connected so you Toyota Prius and Honda Element folks can get a discount if you order direct and use the Miller Cat Shield Coupon Discount Code : GEARIST

 If any readers have experience installing or using the CatShield on their Toyota Prius or Honda Element to prevent catalytic converter theft, please let us know in the comments below.